-New Year’s Eve 1928…Dressed to the nines, revelers rejoice in the grand opening of the Viquesney Tivoli Theatre in Spencer, Ind.
-Described by national media as one of the finest small town movie theatres in the country, Spencer artist Ernest “Dick” Viquesney commissioned the theatre at a cost of $45,000 and designed the location with architect Horam Callender Jr. of Greencastle.
+New Year’s Eve 1928…Dressed to the nines, revelers rejoice in the grand opening of the Viquesney Tivoli Theatre in Spencer, Indiana.
+Described by national media as one of the finest, small-town movie theatres in the country, Spencer artist Ernest “Dick” Viquesney commissioned the theatre at a cost of $45,000 and designed the location with architect Horam Callender Jr. of Greencastle.
 It quickly became a sense of pride to Spencer and the anchor for its downtown Owen County courthouse square.

 The exterior was Mission Revival Style and the auditorium resembled an enclosed Spanish garden.
 Of course, the centerpiece of the Tivoli Theatre was its motion picture auditorium.
-On opening night, over 1,200 movie-goers viewed the world premiere of Shopworn Angel starring Gary Cooper and Nancy Carroll, under the midnight blue ceiling with twinkling stars, giving the effect of an outdoor theatre -- one of the first star field installations of its kind.
+On opening night, over 1,200 moviegoers viewed the world premiere of Shopworn Angel starring Gary Cooper and Nancy Carroll.
+The audience relaxed under the midnight blue ceiling, scattered with twinkling stars, giving the effect of an outdoor theatre -- one of the first star field installations of its kind.

 CAPTION: The Historic Tivoli Theatre , circa 1928.
 Photos courtesy of The Tivoli Theatre.